protegeproject/swrltab/README.md

 SWRLTab
 =======

 The SWRLTab is a [SWRLAPI](https://github.com/protegeproject/swrlapi/wiki)-based environment that provides a set of standalone graphical interfaces for managing SWRL rules.
-These interfaces are designed to be embeddable into third party Java applications.

 Documentation can be found at the [SWRLTab Wiki](https://github.com/protegeproject/swrltab/wiki).